 Our active subcommittees include:

-Knowledge Sharing—The Knowledge Sharing subcommittee provides the opportunity to assist in the development and dissemination of written content that highlights important developments in the law, practice, and sociology of representing children in our judicial system.
+Content Development/Editorial Board—This subcommittee provides the opportunity to assist in the development and dissemination of written content that highlights important developments in the law, practice, and sociology of representing children in our judicial system.
 Our content is distributed via the Committee webpage, our quarterly newsletter, and other publications that we solicit for publication.
-This group has bimonthly phone calls to discuss topics, expert resources, and placement opportunities.
+This group has quarterly phone calls to discuss topics, expert resources, and placement opportunities.